-- work with the maria-captains to get your code approved.
+- work with other developers to get your code approved.

-- submit your approved code to the captain who worked on your review or to the email list for inclusion in MariaDB.
+- submit your approved code to the developer who worked on your review or to the email list for inclusion in MariaDB.

 - take ownership of the code that you submit, and interact as